carlopi/carlopi/README.md

 Welcome to this Markdown file.

-I work on the [Cheerp compiler](https://github.com/leaningtech/cheerp-compiler), an LLVM fork that conversts C++ programs to JavaScript + WebAssembly.
+I work on [DuckDB](https://github.com/duckdb/duckdb) and related projects